About Heads Together

 In April 2017 Heads Together was the charity of the year for the Virgin Money London Marathon, which became the first Marathon for Mental Health raising the profile of this important issue and inspiring people to talk about their own mental health for the first time.

-From Autumn 2017, The Royal Foundation will roll out a range of new mental health programmes to ensure that the right help is available to anyone seeking mental health support, wherever they are and whenever they need it.
+Over the coming months, The Royal Foundation is rolling out a range of new mental health programmes to ensure that the right help is available to anyone seeking mental health support, wherever they are and whenever they need it.
 This will include the development and use of digital technologies to transform signposting to appropriate support and improve the quality and availability of education about mental health.
 The Foundation will also be developing an instant access text messaging service for people in immediate need and will be supporting schools, employers and the military to implement comprehensive early intervention programmes.
+The first programme to launch is Mentally Healthy Schools, which helps primary school teachers support their children’s mental wellbeing.

 The Heads Together campaign has been generously enabled by The Julia and Hans Rausing Trust.